 Live at CBGB’s 1977 is The Dead Boys in their prime, tearing up the stage at CBGB’s with a reckless abandon few have been able to equal since.
-Lead-singer Stiv Bators, in particular, works the stage with an animalistic intensity similar to Iggy Pop.
-Sure the sound and picture are muddy, but considering the lack of good live recordings from the early years of punk, we should be happy this DVD even exists.
+Lead-singer Stiv Bators, in particular, works the stage with an animalistic intensity, inspired by Iggy Pop, but completely his own.
+Sure the sound and picture are muddy, but considering the lack of good live recordings from the early years of punk, we should just be happy this DVD even exists.
 The ten song set whizzes by like an out of control freight train, but not before showing that, beneath the vicious exterior, The Dead Boys had a strong pop sensibility which made their songs memorable.
 In gentler hands, some may have even gotten on the radio!

-Stiv Bators death after being hit by a bus in Paris in 1990 has pretty much done away with any prospects of a reunion, but this DVD provides all the proof needed that The Dead Boys were a powerhouse live band with the rare ability to visually shock and revolt audiences while at the same time inspiring them to sing and dance along.
+This DVD proves that The Dead Boys were a powerhouse live band with the rare ability to visually shock and revolt audiences while at the same time inspiring them to sing and dance along.